 Indirect business with clients via agent

 You will talk to an agent and they identify your potential clients for you.
 Generally speaking, they operate small scale and have specific industry expertise and do not hold any stock.
-These agents can be based in Japan or the UK.
+These agents can be based in Japan or your home market.
 For example, this works efficiently in the case of identifying licensing partners of specific technologies in the ICT sector.
 If you manage to identify the most suitable person for your business, it can turn out to be very effective, but finding the right intermediary is not an easy process; strong and proactive management of this relationship will be important.